eleflea/PQDet/README.md

 For now we implement MobileNetV2, RegnetX-600M and RegnetY-400M backbone.

 We basically implement a darknet cfg parser.
 Most of them have the same behavior.
 You can write cfg file by yourself and add more op.
-See file in `model/`.
+See files in `model/`.

 ## NAS